Abubutt/My100DaysOfCode/README.md

 # Day 14

-Using everythin I learned so far, I applied it to a Higher/Lower game.
+Using everything I learned so far, I applied it to a Higher/Lower game.

+# Day 15

+Built a virtual terminal based coffee machine based on the things learned in the previous days.